Anubhaw19/JSON-parsing-in-Android/README.md

 # JSON-parsing-in-Android
-how to parse JSON [Java Script Object Notation ] into android ,thoruh an earthQuake app. data by USGS website.
+how to parse JSON [Java Script Object Notation ] into android ,through an earthQuake app. data by USGS website.

 Location Modified.